Andras-Csanyi/DigitalLibrary/architecture/architecture.md

 - seamless deployment between releases
 - how to persist Grafana setups/configurations between releases?
 - how to deal with system configurations securely between releases?
+- on Blazor side all modules has its own separated dll
+- components/libraries are heavily tested

 ## Api expectations
 - it produces JSON